An Ecuador Permanent Resident Visa is something we need if we want to stay in Ecuador beyond our 2-year temporary resident visa expiration date.

 Step 3: Visa Specific Requirements

 You need to request a notarized diploma, transcript and the official university letter stating your documents are real.
-Then it needs to be apostilled.
+Then it needs to have apostilled.

 If you are in Ecuador on a temporary resident dependent visa and you didn’t register your marriage with the Ecuadorian government, you’ll need to get your marriage license re-apostilled to submit with your permanent resident dependent visa application.